airbytehq/airbyte/docs/tutorials/toy-connector.md

 In Airbyte, the contract for input files is that they will be available in the current working directory if they are not provided as an absolute path.
 This method helps us achieve that.

-and the following blocks in the argument parser:
+and the following blocks in the argument parser in the run method:

 ```python
     # Accept the check command